tinacms/tina.io/content/docs/self-hosted/existing-site.md

 })
 ```

 Now you should be able to run your site and use TinaCMS to edit your content.
-Pleas see our [core concept docs](/docs/self-hosted/core-concepts/overview/) for more info on how to self host TinaCMS.
+Pleas see our [Hosting the API docs](/docs/self-hosted/graphql-endpoint/overview/) for more info on how to self-host TinaCMS.